Skip to main content

 WeekWeek number and phase label (conservative / moderate / aggressive / deload)

-RepsTarget reps (fixed in weight mode, increasing in rep mode)
+RepsTarget reps (climb the range then reset on a weight step in weight mode; increasing in rep mode)

 RIRTarget Reps in Reserve for that week